mathigon/textbooks/content/shapes/content.md

 Draw in a square with side length “R.”

-How many of these “R by R” squares do you think you can make from this pizza if rearranging the pizza is allowed [[--]].
+How many of these “R by R” squares do you think you can make from this pizza if rearranging the pizza is allowed TODO.

 4 `R^2`’s is [[bigger | smaller]] than the area of the pizza.
 Click on one piece to remove it from the picture.

-Let’s see how the extra part of the `R^2` compares to the ¼ of the pizza left.
+Let’s see how the extra part of the `R^2` compares to the `1/4` of the pizza left.

 `3R^2` is just not quite enough to cover up the whole pizza.
 We need a little bit [[more than | less than]] `3R^2` to cover the pizza.
 Do you recall another number we’ve learned about in thinking about circles that is a little more than 3?
 Do you think this could be the same number?
 Let’s keep exploring this idea and find out!